Rolex-Github/BigScaleAnalytics/week1/readme.md

 # Introduction to cloud services

 Welcome to the first BSA lab!
-In this week, we will give you a brief overview of what cloud-based services can offer.
-More specifically, we will look into **Microsoft Azure** and **Google Cloud**, two of the most popular cloud services platforms.
+In this week, we will give you a brief overview of cloud-based services.
+More specifically, we will look into **Google Cloud**, one of the most popular cloud services platforms.

+💳 <u>Please bring your credit card to this lab or register on your own for your google cloud account from home before the lab.<\u>

-## Goals
+## To do

-* [Register on Slack](https://join.slack.com/t/bigscaleanalytics2021/shared_invite/zt-kwpnsx1t-bIpVtJfzw6N_82CNFI2jHQ).
+* [Register on Slack](https://join.slack.com/t/bigscaleanalytics2022/shared_invite/zt-1408kz52b-wwcCsi4qgixLaVDh~FpcxA).
 This will be our main communication channel.
-* Create an account on [Microsoft Azure](https://azure.microsoft.com/en-us/free/students/) and get a student subscription (you will receive a free $100 credit for one year).
+* Create an account on [Google Cloud](https://cloud.google.com).
+This needs to be a google account.
-* Create an account on [Google Cloud](https://cloud.google.com). **Note**: For that, you will need to enter your credit card information, but you won't be charged.
+* **Note**: For the Google Cloud account, you will have to enter your credit card information, but you won't be charged.
 It is just to verify that you are not a bot.
-You will receive a free $300 credit valid for one year.
+Upon joining, you will receive a free $300 credit valid for 3 months.
 See also [here](https://edu.google.com/programs/students/?modal_active=none) for classes on Google Cloud for students.
 * Do some simple exercises using the cloud.

-You are going to use these services all throughout the semester, so make sure that you have created your accounts by the end of the week.
-After having made an account, try to explore the various features you see in Azure and Google Cloud.
+You are going to use this services all throughout the semester, so make sure that you have created your account by the end of the week.
+Afterwards try to explore the various features you see in Google Cloud.

-**Highly recommended**: If at any point you feel lost while using these services, we encourage you to look at the documentation provided by [Microsoft](https://docs.microsoft.com/en-us/learn/) and [Google](https://cloud.google.com/docs).
-They are rich resources that teach you how to use their services, along with numerous code examples.
+**Highly recommended**: If at any point you feel lost while using this service, we encourage you to look at the documentation provided by [Google](https://cloud.google.com/docs).
+They teach you how to use their services, and provide numerous code examples.

 ## Lab Structure